 St Sergius of Radonezh

-Patron of Moscow and all Russia, Sergius was born in Rostov of a noble family in 1315, about 100 years after the Tartars conquered Russia.
+Patron of Moscow and all Russia, Sergius was born in Rostov to a noble family in 1315, about 100 years after the Tartars conquered Russia.
 His family lost everything when he was 15 years old, in the civil war between Moscow and Rostov.
 Forced to flee, they settled at Radonezh, living as poor peasants 50 miles north of Moscow.

 After the death of their parents, Sergius and his brother Stephen went to live as hermits in wild forests outside the town.
 They built a log cabin and a tiny wooden church dedicated to the Holy Trinity.
 Eventually the elder brother found the harsh conditions and lack of food too hard to bear and left.